AARNet/Introduction_to_Jupyter_notebooks/_episodes/06-Markdown.md

-Click on 'Run' - the button with the triangle next to a vertical line (it looks  like a 'play' icon), or use the shortcut **Shift+Enter** to execute the cell.
+Click on 'Run' - the button with the triangle next to a vertical line (it looks like a 'play' icon), or use the shortcut <kbd>Shift</kbd>+<kbd>Enter</kbd> to execute the cell.
    You now have a subheading.

 ### Body text

 To write in your notebook in normal body text, you just have to type your text in the Markdown cell and press 'Run' or use the shortcut **Shift+Enter**.
 Try typing:

   `This is my first lesson in Markdown.`